David vs Goliath in the War for Talent

 Preference of Educational Institutions by CXOs

 It was interesting to observe that CXOs have had a preference for premier institutions in Post Graduation qualifications as compared to Under Graduation.
 While 24% of the CXOs had their UG from Premier Institutions, the number increased to 27% in the Post-Graduation level.
-STEM remains the preferred stream in Graduation and a PG in Management is the popular choice.
+STEM (Science, Technology, Engineering, and Mathematics) remains the preferred stream in Graduation and a degree in Management remain the preferred choice for Post-graduates.

 As the tech sector continues to evolve, it would be interesting to observe the changing talent dynamics at the Senior Suite level.